By Roger Planes, CEO Silicon Rhino

 Investing in tech startups can be daunting, especially if you don’t have a tech background.
 Investing in new ideas, market opportunities and teams can be exciting, and should remain the most important deciding factors when considering an investment.
-Here are a few points to focus on from a software due diligence perspective.
+Here are a few points that you can view more in this article that focuses on from a software due diligence perspective.

 Documentation is hardly at the top of the priority list of many early stage companies.
 While the tech team may know all the ins and outs of the project by memory, it will be much harder to onboard new developers or take over the tech if the need arises.
 Projects and quirks in the systems should be well documented.